-Addressing male norms and behaviors

-Increasing gender equity in HIV/AIDS activities and services

-Increasing women's legal rights and protection

-Child Survival Activities
+Increasing women's legal rights and protection Child Survival Activities Safe Motherhood Family Planning

-Safe Motherhood

-Family Planning

-Mechanism ID: Expansion and Strengtl Health Facilities in Ethio nening of the PMTCT Ser pia estetricians and Gynecolo Strategic Area Budget Code Planned Amount On Hold Amount Prevention MTCT 1,100,000 0
+Mechanism ID: Mechanism Name: Expansion and Strengthening of the PMTCT Services in the Private Health Facilities in Ethiopia Strategic Area Budget Code Planned Amount On Hold Amount Prevention MTCT 368,840 0

 The private sector initiative was started in COP2007 as a collaborative effort by signing a Memorandum of Understanding (MOU) between Addis Ababa Regional Health Bureau, EPHA/ESOG, JHU/TSEHAI and private health facilities.
 Starting under COP2010, ESOG expanded the service nationally to increase the number of service outlets providing the minimum package of PMTCT services from 40 to 50 private health facilities.
-Under COP2011, in addition to the expansion of PMTCT at private health facilities, ESOG supported the deployment of 47 health officers at primary hospitals through assessing site readiness, onsite mentoring and supervision, and monitoring and guality assurance.
+Under COP2011, in addition to the expansion of PMTCT at private health facilities, ESOG supported the deployment of 47 health officers at primary hospitals through assessing site readiness, onsite mentoring and supervision, and monitoring and quality assurance.
 Under COP2012, ESOG will: • Strengthen ongoing activities and continued support for expansion of PMTCT services in Private/NGO health facilities.
-Expand the service to 55 sites.
-Support the Federal MOH in revising the national PMTCT guidelines, training packages and implementation manual, to adapt the new 2010 WHO PMTCT guidelines, and the roll out of the revised national PMTCT guidelines at private health facilities. • Implement proven QI approaches to improve retention of HIV positive mothers and HEIs in care, and strengthen within facility and external referral linkages. • Establish and implement an effective monitoring system for the PMTCT program along the PMTCT cascade. • Support training on safe pregnancy/FP counseling and promotes integration of FP/HIV services through provision of FP services in all HIV service points.
-Scale up couple counseling and partner testing, and establish a monitoring system.
-Support counseling, PWP and treatment services for discordant couples.
-Provide PMTCT training and mentoring for health professionals working in Private/NGO health facilities.• Enhance postnatal follow-up of HIV-infected mothers and HIV-exposed infants. • Support follow up of the HIV infected infant diagnosis (EID) program.
-Provide comprehensive PMTCT services to over 30,000 pregnant women with known HIV status, and ARV prophylaxis and treatment to approximately 500 HIV positive women. • Support deployment of 92 Emergency Surgical Officers at selected primary hospitals.
+Expand the service to 55 sites. • Support the Federal MOH in revising the national PMTCT guidelines, training packages and implementation manual, to adapt the new 2010 WHO PMTCT guidelines, and the roll out of the revised national PMTCT guidelines at private health facilities. • Implement proven QI approaches to improve retention of HIV positive mothers and HEIs in care, and strengthen within facility and external referral linkages. • Establish and implement an effective monitoring system for the PMTCT program along the PMTCT cascade. • Support training on safe pregnancy/FP counseling and promotes integration of FP/HIV services through provision of FP services in all HIV service points.• Scale up couple counseling and partner testing, and establish a monitoring system. • Support counseling, PWP and treatment services for discordant couples. • Provide PMTCT training and mentoring for health professionals working in Private/NGO health facilities. • Enhance postnatal follow-up of HIV-infected mothers and HIV-exposed infants. • Support follow up of the HIV infected infant diagnosis (EID) program. • Provide comprehensive PMTCT services to over 30,000 pregnant women with known HIV status, and ARV prophylaxis and treatment to approximately 500HIV positive women. • Support deployment of 92 Emergency Surgical Officers at selected primary hospitals.

-Mechanism Name: Integrated HIV Program for Federal Police Force of I
+Mechanism ID: 12319 Mechanism Name: Integrated HIV Prevention Program for the Federal Police Force of Ethiopia

-Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement
+Funding Agency: U.S. Department of Health and

+Human Services/Centers for Disease Control and Procurement Type: Cooperative Agreement

+Prevention

 Prime Partner Name: Federal Police, Ethiopia

 Agreement Start Date: Redacted Agreement End Date: Redacted

-TBD: No New Mechanism: N/A
+TBD: No New Mechanism: No

-Global Fund / Multilateral Engagement: N/A
+Global Fund / Multilateral Engagement: PR/SR

-G2G: N/A Managing Agency: N/A
+G2G: Yes Managing Agency: HHS/CDC

-Total Funding: 250,173 Total Mechanism Pipeline: N/A
+Total Funding: 657,073

 Funding Source Funding Amount

-GHP-State 250,173
+GHP-State 657,073